michael-hamilton/dmxus/README.md

 #### Devices

-Devices are how dmxus represents lighting fixtures. dmxus by default can manage and control up to 96 devices.
+Lighting fixtures are represented by dmxus as devices. dmxus by default can manage and control up to 96 devices.
 To add a device, use the `addDevice()` method.
 The first parameter is the device's ID (1-96), the second is the device start address (1-512), the third is a device profile object (see appendix for the shape of this object), the fourth is an optional device name, and the fifth is an optional array of group names. dmxus also includes a utility method `getDeviceProfile()` for retrieving pre-existing device profiles.
 ```